panderson54/panderson54.github.io/docs/_posts/2022-04-01-Blockchain-skeptic-pt1.md

 \- *Bitcoin: A Peer-to-Peer Electronic Cash System*

-The idea is that the effort required to add a new block containing a fraudulent transaction to the chain and then to keep adding new blocks such that your fraudulent transaction is on the longest chain is prohibitive.
+The idea is that the effort required to add a new block containing a fraudulent transaction to the chain and then to keep adding new blocks, such that your fraudulent transaction is on the longest chain, is prohibitive.
 The work in this case is artificial, the actual validation of transactions is relatively trivial for a computer.

 >"The proof-of-work involves scanning for a value that when hashed, such as with SHA-256, the hash begins with a number of zero bits.
 The average work required is exponential in the number of zero bits required and can be verified by executing a single hash."